BenjaminLAZARD/Probabilistic_Graphical_Models/README.md

 - Gaussian Mixture Models (Clustering, Expectation-Maximization algorithms in theory & practice)

 In this repository, you will find 3 projects:
 - Lab1: Simulation of a moving robot, the position of which is probabilistic, and not always known to the user...
 Knowing the probability model and a set of observations, how can we find the most likely-position at any time ?
+Using Hidden Markov Models!
-- Lab2: yet to come ;)
+- Lab2: the Gaussian Mixture Model clustering algortihm from scratch.
+Mathematical theory and code implementation.
-- Personnal project: coming soon as well ;)
+- Personnal project: coming soon ;)